R1-T1: Fully Incentivizing Translation Capability in LLMs via Reasoning Learning: Introduction

-While LLMs have shown promise in MT, prior work primarily focuses on direct fine-tuning on parallel corpus~\cite{kocmi2024findings} or retrieval-augmented methods~\cite{wang2024retrieval}.
+While LLMs have shown promise in MT, prior work primarily focuses on direct SFT on parallel corpus~\citep{kocmi2024findings} or retrieval-augmented methods~\citep{wang2024retrieval}.
 Recently, \citet{jiaan2024drt} proposed DRT and introduced long CoT to enhance Chinese-English literary translation, revealing that extended reasoning steps improve handling of culturally nuanced phrases and metaphors.
-Yet, this approach narrowly targets literature, overlooking the broader spectrum of translation scenarios where professional translators rigorously apply structured reasoning—such as decomposing idioms, resolving contextual conflicts, and adopting techniques (\emph{e.g.}, back translations) to refine outputs~\cite{ordudari2007translation,nida1964toward,brislin2001back}. \citet{nida1964toward} also states that a technical translator should make ``a thorough study of the source language text before making attempts translate it'', suggesting a deep thinking process in human translation.
+Yet, this approach narrowly targets literature, overlooking the broader spectrum of translation scenarios where professional translators rigorously apply structured reasoning—such as decomposing idioms, resolving contextual conflicts, and adopting techniques (\emph{e.g.}, back translations) to refine outputs~\citep{ordudari2007translation,nida1964toward,brislin2001back}. \citet{nida1964toward} also states that a technical translator should make ``a thorough study of the source language text before making attempts translate it'', suggesting a deep thinking process in human translation.
 Current MT systems lack mechanisms to reflect these human-like, complex CoT processes, limiting their adaptability to diverse translation challenges.

-Moreover, existing approaches for reasoning-based translation utilize purely synthesized CoTs distilled from LLMs (\emph{e.g.}, DRT~\cite{jiaan2024drt}) or design a single fixed procedure (\emph{e.g.}, \textsc{TasTe}~\cite{wang-etal-2024-taste}), which may be suboptimal and unaligned with the hybrid reasoning strategies employed by human experts.
-Also, their reliance on pre-defined CoTs restricts adaptability to novel translation domains and tasks where high-quality CoT data is scarce.
+Moreover, existing approaches for reasoning-based translation utilize purely synthesized CoTs distilled from LLMs (\emph{e.g.}, DRT~\citep{jiaan2024drt}) or design a single fixed procedure (\emph{e.g.}, \textsc{TasTe}~\citep{wang-etal-2024-taste}), which may be suboptimal and unaligned with the hybrid reasoning strategies employed by human experts.
+Also, their reliance on SFT with pre-defined CoTs can easily cause overfitting~\citep{chu2025sft}, restricting generalization ability to broader translation domains and tasks.
 To address these, we propose \textbf{R1-Translator (R1-T1)}, a framework that fully incentivizes reasoning-based translation through three innovations:

-\textbf{(1) Reasoning for general MT.} Beyond literature translation, we extended reasoning-based MT to general MT and diverse tasks such as document-level translation, idiom translation, and domain translation (\emph{e.g.}, legal, medical), while expanding language support to six languages, including low-resource pairs.
-This aligns with our core assumption that reasoning is beneficial for general MT.
+\textbf{(1) Reasoning for general and broader MT.} Beyond literature translation, we extended reasoning-based MT to general multilingual MT and MT tasks in diverse domains such as culture, common sense and terminology constraint, while expanding language support to 10+ languages for multilingual general MT, including low-resource languages.
+This aligns with our core assumption, drawing from human translation experiences, that reasoning is beneficial for general and broader MT.